JumpstartLab/reading/jquery_novice_to_ninja/README.markdown

 Beyond working through the book on your own, apply some of the ideas/techniques to your FeedEngine project.

-In the `individual_notes` folder, create a markdown file that links to a commit up on your public project along with a narrative explanation of how/why you used jQuery.
+In the `individual_notes` folder, create a markdown file that documents *two* features you've personally added to your FeedEngine project along with a narrative explanation of how/why you used jQuery.

 ### Format & Example